Kompjoeter/KompjoeterArchived/README.md

-*"28 year old creator, currently living in a semi-rural town in the north of the Netherlands, hoping to move to Zwolle.
+*"28 year old creator, currently living in a town in the north of the Netherlands, hoping to move to Zwolle.
 Interested in front-end, design, vector art, and anything ADHD."*

 # I like to go on the computer.
 The computer is my all time favorite pastime thing!